 - Evaluate the report and advise the individual on whether they need testing or other medical attention;

-- Determine whether an employee needs to be off work and for how long, or whether a student needs to quarantine;
+- Determine whether the faculty, staff, or student employee needs to be off work and for how long, or whether a student needs to quarantine;

 - Notify the faculty/staff or student employee, as well as their manager, of any leave or restriction; and

 - Notify Environmental Health & Safety and Facilities of positive cases so they can determine the necessary cleaning and disinfecting of space.

-When a positive case is confirmed, SHS or BUOHC will conduct contact tracing and will notify and advise all potentially exposed persons, following public health guidelines.
+When a positive case is confirmed, Healthway will conduct contact tracing and will notify and advise all potentially exposed persons, following public health guidelines.

 What should a Principal Investigator View Boston University's policy on... or building coordinator do if someone in the lab/building has COVID-19 symptoms?

-Ensure all returning researchers are aware of their screening and reporting obligations, and then await further guidance from Student Health Services (SHS) or BU Occupational Health (BUOHC).
+Ensure all returning researchers are aware of their screening and reporting obligations, and then await further guidance from Healthway.
 Anyone who has a positive COVID-19 test, experiences symptoms of COVID-19, or comes in close contact with someone who has tested positive needs to remain out of the workplace and report symptoms through Healthway by calling 617-353-0550.